w3c/N3/grammar/README.md

 To compile the lexer and parser (i.e., initially or after changes to a `.g4` file), run `mvn clean package`.
 If all goes well this process should result in an `n3Grammar.jar` file under the `target` folder.

+There is a distinction between **positive-tests** (i.e., no syntax errors expected) and **negative-tests** (i.e., syntax errors expected).

 Run `java -jar n3Grammar.jar` for usage info.

+- In case a **folder** is given, the program will look for a `manifest.ttl` file utilizing the Turtle [manifest vocabulary](https://www.w3.org/2013/TurtleTests/) that lists all the positive and negative tests.

+    When no manifest is found, the program will treat all files in the folder ending with `.n3` or `.turtle` as tests (recursively).
+The program will expect a `pos`/`neg` flag indicating whether they are positive or negative tests.

+- In case an **individual file** is given, the program will always expect a `pos`/`neg` flag to indicate whether it is a  positive or negative test.

 For instance:

-* `java -jar n3Grammar.jar turtle ../tests/TurtleTests` runs all tests inside the `TurtleTests` folder.
+* `java -jar n3Grammar.jar turtle ../tests/TurtleTests` runs all tests inside the `TurtleTests` folder as listed in its `manifest.ttl`.
-To identify positive and negative syntax tests, the program parses `TurtleTests\manifest.ttl`.
 See section below for expected errors.

 * `java -jar n3Grammar.jar n3 ../tests/N3Tests pos` runs all files inside the `N3Tests` folder as positive-tests
 (i.e., no syntax errors expected).
 Currently, the `N3Tests` folder only contains positive tests.
 See section below for expected errors.

-* `java -jar n3Grammar.jar n3 ../tests/N3Tests/04test/a.n3 pos` runs the individual `a.n3` file as a positive-test
+* `java -jar n3Grammar.jar n3 ../tests/N3Tests/04test/a.n3 pos` runs the individual `a.n3` file as a positive-test.
-(i.e., no syntax errors expected).

 ## Test summary
+See `tests/TESTS.txt` for details.

 ### Turtle grammar